officert/MenuGen/README.md

 additional menu generators (e.g. for a sql database).

 MenuGen is built using a very light weight [IOC Container](https://github.com/officert/MenuGen/wiki/IOC-Container).
-The internal container is exposed via the MenuGen class and allows you to easily plug in your own implementations for various components within MenuGen.
+The internal container is exposed via the MenuGen class and allows you to register dependencies needed for your custom menu node generators.

 You can optionally specify an [adapter](https://github.com/officert/MenuGen/wiki/IOC-Container-Adapter) for the internal container so you can plugin your own IOC container.